Techcodder74/odin-recipes/README.md

-I am going to use html to create my project
+I am going to use html, css to create my project